 - (11) To ensure that holders of asset-referenced tokens can take an informed decision about the asset-referenced-tokens, issuers of asset-referenced tokens should keep up-to-date the information disclosed to the holder of asset-referenced tokens in accordance with Article 32(3) of Regulation (EU) 2023/1114, about the general nature and sources of conflicts of interest as well as the steps taken to mitigate them.
 This disclosure should include a description of the identified conflicts of interest and the measures taken to manage or prevent them. - (12) In order to make clear to holders of asset-referenced tokens in what capacity or capacities the issuer of asset-referenced tokens is acting, especially as it may often be operating in close cooperation with affiliated entities or entities of the same group, the disclosures referred to in Article 32(3) of Regulation (EU) 2023/1114 should include a sufficiently detailed, specific and clear description of the situations which give or may give rise to conflicts of interest, including the role and capacity in which the issuer of asset-referenced tokens is acting and whether the issuer of asset-referenced tokens is part of a group comprising also a crypto asset service providers. - (13) For the same reason, as well as to ensure appropriate investor protection, prospective holders and holders of asset-referenced tokens should have access to the disclosures referred to in Article 32(3) of Regulation (EU) 2023/1114 in a language with which they are familiar.
 Therefore, issuers of asset-referenced tokens should make available such disclosures in an official language of the home Member State and in a language customary in the sphere of international finance.
 Where the asset-referenced tokens are also offered in a Member State other than the home Member State, the disclosure may also be made available in an official language of the host Member State.
-At the time of adoption of this Regulation, the English language is the language customary in the sphere of international finance but that could evolve in the future. - (14) The European Banking Authority has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the advice of the European Banking Authority Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council,
+At the time of adoption of this Regulation, the English language is the language customary in the sphere of international finance but that could evolve in the future. - (14) Data protection laws, in particular Regulation (EU) 2016/679, are applicable to the processing of personal data by issuers of ARTs, including the information collected through their conflicts of interest policies and procedures. - (15) The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 and further specified in this RTS provide for the communication of personal data when necessary and proportionate to ensure the adequate identification, prevention, management and disclosure of conflicts of interest potentially detrimental to the holders of asset-referenced tokens or to the issuers of asset-referenced tokens, taking into account the risks to the fundamental rights to privacy and to the protection of personal data of the connected persons. - (16) The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 and provided formal comments on [xxx]. - (17) This Regulation is based on the draft regulatory technical standards submitted to the Commission by the EBA. - (18) The European Banking Authority has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the advice of the European Banking

+Authority Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council,